mrishan1993/angleou/README.md

 - Functions are to be named with PascalCasing.
 	- Functions are controllers and routes.
 - Variables are to be named with camelCasing.
+	- Variables are to be declared at the top of the function scope.
+	- Global variables are to be declared at the top of the file.
-- API keys from third parties are handled with snake_casing
+- API keys from third parties are handled with snake_casing .
+- Use proper meaningful names.
+- Remember to put sanity checks.
+- Comment as much as you can.
+Comments are the soul of the application.

 ***Inception by Ishan Gupta.
 That's all folks for now!***